The Grand Mosque of Kong, also known as Missiriba, is one of the must-see highlights of any trip to Côte d’Ivoire.

 There is normally a full-size Abidjan – Ferke – Kong bus.
 It passes through Ferke at around 4 pm (no idea where you catch it though) and arrives in Kong at around 7 pm.

-I walked to town at 4:30 am and the bus was only a 25 seater minibus and I got the last seat and left within minutes of me arriving.
-And it did not take the paved road past the auberge and took another piste.
+When it came time to leave, I walked to town at 4:30 am, and the bus was only a 25-seater minibus, and I got the last seat and left within minutes of my arrival.
+It did not take the paved road past the auberge as I was told, but took another piste which was in much better condition than the one from 2 days earlier, and we hit the highway pretty quickly, and then we rolled on to Yamoussoukro, 7,000 XOF, 350km.

 Where to stay in Kong – Ivory Coast

-There is, seemingly, only the Auberge de Kong, 1km from town, it's signposted at the road junction.
-They have 26 rooms, all with TV and AC (you need it here).
-The standard deluxe is 15,000XOF and the mega deluxe is a whopping 30,000XOF.
+There is, seemingly, only the Auberge de Kong, 1km from town, its signposted at the road junction.
+They have 26 rooms, all with a TV and AC (you need it here).
+The standard deluxe is 15,000XOF, and the mega deluxe is a whopping 30,000XOF.
 No idea how that one looks.
-There is a WIFI connection but, someone changed the password and nobody knows what it is or even thinks to try and go about getting it fixed.
-They have a restaurant and bar but the prices were kinda expensive as you would expect.
-I ate in town and had my evening beer at one of the many little makeshift bars called a marquis by the roadside.
+The WIFI wasn’t functioning when I stayed.
+They have a restaurant and bar, but the prices were kinda expensive, as you would expect.
+I ate in town and later, drank my evening beer at one of the many little makeshift bars on the roadside.

 Here is my little detached bungalow at the Auberge de Kong: